gardener/etcd-wrapper/docs/deployment/setup-and-usage.md

 | sidecar-ca-cert-bundle-path | string        | No       | ""            | Path of CA cert bundle (This will be used when TLS is enabled via tls-enabled flag.                                                                                                         |
 | etcd-wait-ready-timeout     | time.duration | No       | 0s            | time duration the application will wait for etcd to get ready, by default it waits forever.                                                                                                 |

-## Running etcd-wrapper in a local kind cluster
+## Deploying etcd-wrapper in a local kind cluster

 etcd-wrapper can be run as a container on a cluster.
 It has a dependency and is designed to run in tandem with [etcd-backup-restore](https://github.com/gardener/etcd-backup-restore) as a sidecar container within a single pod.